mozilla/session-invalidation/docs/deployment.md

 2. Copy the `SSO_CLIENT_SECRET` value to a file.
 3. Copy the `SLACK_TOKEN` value to a file.
 4. Copy the `GSUITE_PRIVATE_KEY` value to your clipboard.
-5. Run `scripts/create-gsuite-json-key-file.py` file as below.
+5. Run `scripts/create-gsuite-json-key-file.py` file as below for gsuite.
+6. Run `scripts/create-gsuite-json-key-file.py` file as below for gcp.
-6. Run `make delete-ssm-parameter` to delete the stored secrets.
+7. Run `make delete-ssm-parameter` to delete the stored secrets.

+**gsuite**

 ```bash
 python scripts/create-gsuite-json-key-file.py <pasted key> <path to file>